MichaelCurrin/auto-tag/docs/usage.md

 ```

 As with tagging the normal way, it is recommended to be on the `master` branch before creating a tag.
 Otherwise, the tag may not be meaningful in a sequence (especially if the feature branch is behind `master`).

+## Fetching

+As an added precaution, the tool will always fetch the _latest_ tags on the GitHub remote _before_ creating a tag.
+Even if just doing a preview.

+This is done to avoid accidentally creating a local tag with a name that _already_ exists on the remote and therefore causing conflict.

 ## Examples